 Project Lead: Dr. Shannon Kerwin

 This project, led by Dr. Shannon Kerwin, aims to explore the recruitment and retention of women 40+ into competitive bowls programming.
-Understanding the potential factors that influence these participant decisions supports an informed decision-making process about programming as well as improving access for and retaining women in sport and physical activity.
+Understanding the potential factors that influence these participant decisions supports an informed decision-making process about programming as well as improving access to and retaining women in sport and physical activity.

 Building Coaching Capacity at One Provincial Sport Organization